Safety Lessons from a Fatal Helicopter Bird Strike: PHI Sikorsky S-76C++ N748P Contracted to Shell Oil

 - A-10-145 to the FAA: Require operators to include simultaneous dual-engine power loss scenarios in both initial and recurrent ground and simulator training for pilots of dual-engine helicopters.
 This remains listed as open by the NTSB awaiting a promised change FAA Order 8900.1 to include this training.
 An update promised by the FAA for January 2015 has not been recorded in the NTSB database.

-Overall the response to these recommendations was uninspiring.
+Overall the response to these recommendations was deeply uninspiring.

 10. Our Observations